All SASH hospitals are open 24/7 all holiday season

 Surgery can also be presented as a treatment option for some cases.
 They aim to “cure” the disease by removing the affected organ that is causing the Cushing’s.
 If the tumour is located on the pituitary, SASH is one of the few places in the world, and the only place in Australia to offer the pituitary surgery with a Specialist Neurosurgeon working together with Internal Medicine and Critical Care Specialists through the Pituitary Centre.

-Bailey – after pituitary surgery to treat canine Cushing’s disease
+Before and after pituitary surgery, to treat Cushing’s Disease

 If the tumour is located on the adrenal gland, this delicate surgery can be performed by SASH Specialist Surgeons.